 Using a food processor

-Simply put all of the ingredients into the food processor, after the beans have bean dried, and pulse three times before dividing into patties.
+Cook the mushroom mixture first then simply put all of the ingredients into the food processor and pulse three times before dividing into patties.

 When you are ready to cook, heat a tablespoon of oil in a frying pan over a medium heat and cook for 4 minutes before carefully turning over for a further 4 minutes.

 Fill a toasted bun with your favourite accompaniments, some spicy relish or mayonnaise and enjoy.

 I guarantee that even confirmed meat eaters will enjoy these burgers!

 However you make these it's important to rinse the canned beans in plenty of cold water to start with in a colander - but don't forget to reserve your aquafaba!
 Next, take a few sheets of kitchen paper and pat dry the beans to remove as much moisture as possible.
 You may prefer to line a baking sheet with kitchen paper and lay them out in a single layer then cover them with another layer.
 Please don't miss this bit out or you will find the burgers difficult to work with.